 Transportation funding for roads, bridges and transit largely come from federal sources.
-This has included funding for projects vital to the 7th Congressional District such as the US-36 Express Lanes Project, the I-25 Managed Lanes Project, and RTD FasTracks’ expansion with the West Line, Airport Line, Gold Line and North Line.
-As these projects began, and now some are completed, Ed also urged planners to include better options for pedestrians and bicyclists.
+This has included funding for projects important to the 7th Congressional District such as the US-36 Express Lanes Project, the I-25 Managed Lanes Project, and RTD FasTracks’ expansion.
+As a part of these and other projects, Ed supports including better options for pedestrians and bicyclists.
 These are important to creating an integrated transportation system with multimodal transportation options for Front Range residents.

-Railroads once helped transform Denver into a bustling American city.
+Train Horn Noise Railroads once helped transform Denver into a bustling American city.
 Today, railroads are still an important mode of transportation for freight and goods in addition to passenger transportation.
-Unfortunately for those of us who live near a railroad, we also constantly hear the roar of a train’s horn as they travel through railway crossings.
-This is required after a series of accidents at railway crossings, yet federal safety regulations are outdated and inflexible.
+Unfortunately for those who live near a railroad, trains sound their horns loudly as they travel through railway crossings.
 Ed has worked with communities impacted by train horn noise to try to mitigate the impact of the noise through activation of quiet zones.
 Yet these quiet zones often require significant safety upgrades to railway crossings and have become cost-prohibitive.
-As a part of the FAST Act, Ed authored an amendment requiring the Government Accountability Office to conduct a study of train horn noise and ways for federal regulators to maintain safety while introducing more flexibility to encourage communities to make these safety upgrades.
+As a part of the FAST Act, Ed authored an amendment requiring the Government Accountability Office to conduct a study of train horn noise.
 Through increased pressure from Colorado’s congressional delegation, the Federal Railroad Administration is now working to modernize their rules and account for innovative technologies to ease the burden on local communities.